psylinse/stream-hubspot-contacts/README.md

 Note the keys included for the users above.
 Stream supports a myriad of [properties](https://getstream.io/chat/docs/init_and_users/?language=js) you can add to your users, but for this example, we'll simply add an `id`, `name`, and `role`.

-Back in our primary backend function, the `upsertUsers()` method registers both our `customer` and our `support` admin so they can use our app.
+Back in our primary backend function, the `upsertUsers()` method registers both our `customer` and our `supporter` admin so they can use our app.

-### Create a Stream channel
+## Create a Stream channel

 Back to the `router.post` function.
 Now that we have our client configured with the proper credentials, and our users registered with that client, we can open a channel for the two to chat.
-Stream's `channel()` method first accepts a [channel type](https://getstream.io/chat/docs/channel_features/?language=js); `'messaging'` will be the best for this app.
+Stream's `channel()` method first accepts a [channel type](https://getstream.io/chat/docs/channel_features/?language=js); `'messaging'` is the best type for this app.

 Each channel on your client should have a unique name.
-We use the customer's email address, so that if the user is disconnected from their chat, they can return to it by entering the same credentials into the registration form.
+For simplicity, we use the customer's email address, so that if the user is disconnected from their chat, they can return to it by entering the same credentials into the registration form.
+In your production application you should create secure id's that can't be guessed.

 The `members` argument specifies which users can join this channel.
-This is not required for the channel, but by specifying the members, we add a layer of privacy.
+This is not required for the channel, but by specifying the members, we add a layer of security by preventing other users from joining the channel.
 If `members` is not included with the arguments, the channel will be public by default.

-### Token and response

 Stream provides a quick and easy token generator: `createToken()`.
 This will be used in the frontend to verify the user.
 The final response to the frontend includes all information required to load the client in the browser and join the channel specified.

-## Let's wrap up with the frontend
+## Customer Joins Chat in Frontend

 Once the backend is finished, the frontend needs to:

-* Decompose the response (line 31)
+* Decompose the response
-* Join the Stream client using the `apiKey` (line 32)
+* Join the Stream client using the `apiKey`
-* Establish the browser's user using the `customerToken` (line 33)
+* Establish the browser's user using the `customerToken`
-* Join the specific channel using the `channelId` (line 40)
+* Join the specific channel using the `channelId`
-* Render the Stream Chat (line 49)
+* Render the Stream Chat

 The snippet below uses `//...` to indicate code we already covered in the first section.